nmstreethran/ml-elec-model/README.md

 ## Documentation

-The documentation is maintained in in the repository's [GitHub Wiki](https://github.com/nmstreethran/ml-elec-model/wiki) and built using Sphinx and Read the Docs.
-The files can also be found in the [`docs`](docs/) folder.
+The documentation is maintained in in the repository's [GitHub Wiki](https://github.com/nmstreethran/ml-elec-model/wiki) and built using [Sphinx](http://sphinx-doc.org/) and hosted using [Read the Docs](https://readthedocs.org).
+It is available at <https://ml-elec-model.rtfd.io/>.
+The files can be found in the `docs` folder.

-To build the documentation locally, clone the repository (including submodules) and install the required Sphinx Python packages as follows:
+To build the documentation locally, clone the repository (including submodules) and install a TeX distribution (such as [TeX Live](http://tug.org/texlive/)) and the required Sphinx Python packages as follows:

 ```sh
 pip install sphinx, sphinx-rtd-theme